Improving Donor Stewardship in 2015 Might be as Easy as Celebrating

 Giving your supporters some face time will make them feel valued, demonstrate your willingness to be transparent, and engage your community in an unexpected way!

 Start off the New Year right.
 Put in the extra effort to exceed supporters’ expectations from the start, even in little ways; you’d be surprised how much the details really matter.
-With delight delivery as your priority, you’ll improve your chances of solidifying relationships with lifelong supporters!
+With delight delivery as your priority, you’ll improve your chances of solidifying lifelong donor relationships!